justrach/cupertino-mlx-engine/README.md

 ## Contributing

 We welcome contributions!
-If you're interested in contributing to MLX Omni Server, please check out our [Development Guide](docs/development_guide.md) for detailed information about:
+If you're interested in contributing to MLX Engine, please check out our [Development Guide](docs/development_guide.md) for detailed information about:

 - Setting up the development environment